Klosmi/html-basics/JS-basic.md

  c) to save something on a given website
  d) interacting with a server

 - So the idea of AJAX is: creating applications where by using JavaScript we can load data / we can fetch information / we can send data somewhere, to save something to a database.
-ANd does all this behind the scenes.
+And all this happens behind the scenes.

 - There's no need to refresh the page, because we can make a request to the API every X minutes.
 What the API sends back is pure information in a JSON format.